meelgroup/frat-xor/format.md

 RUP_STEP ::= CID CLAUSE 0 CIDs 0
 ```

+For clauses and BNN constraints, the inputs are given IDs immediately in their respective namespaces in order of appearance.

-For XOR reasoning, note that *unlike* clauses, the XORs are *not* given IDs immediately.
+For XOR reasoning, note that *unlike* clauses and BNN, the XORs are *not* given IDs immediately.

 Otherwise, the steps are largely identical to FRAT-XOR with minor syntactic differences.